pyg-team/pytorch_geometric/docs/source/advanced/graphgym.rst

 There are two ways for customizing GraphGym:

 #.
-Use the :obj:`graphgym/custom_graphgym` directory outside the PyG package:
+Use the :obj:`graphgym/custom_graphgym` directory outside the :pyg:`PyG` package:
-   You can register your customized modules here without touching PyG.
+   You can register your customized modules here without touching :pyg:`PyG`.
 This use case will be great for your own customized project.

 #.
-Use the :obj:`torch_geometric/graphgym/contrib` directory inside the PyG package:
+Use the :obj:`torch_geometric/graphgym/contrib` directory inside the :pyg:`PyG` package:
-   If you have come up with a nice customized module, you can directly copy your files into :obj:`torch_geometric/graphgym/contrib`, and **create a pull request** to PyG.
+   If you have come up with a nice customized module, you can directly copy your files into :obj:`torch_geometric/graphgym/contrib`, and **create a pull request** to :pyg:`PyG`.
-   This way, your idea can ship with PyG installations, and will have a much higher visibility and impact.
+   This way, your idea can ship with :pyg:`PyG` installations, and will have a much higher visibility and impact.

 Concretely, the supported customized modules includes